 The Beginner Climber

 If you are new to climbing, Garden of the Gods can seem like a daunting venue.
 Don’t lose hope, beginner climber!
 There are great climbing guides in Colorado Springs that would enjoy sharing this new experience with you.
-Front Range Climbing, Colorado Climbing Company and First Ascent all offer half day or full day climbing packages.
+Front Range Climbing, Colorado Climbing Company offers half day or full day climbing packages.
 What a cool way to explore Garden of the Gods from a new approach.

 If you want to strike out on your own, consider doing some bouldering at the Snake Pit, right in front of Kindergarten Rock.
 Complete with easy and more challenging routes, the Snake Pit is an amazing way to test out your low altitude skills.

 For the more advanced climber, there are a myriad of two pitch routes or trad routes to explore.
 Annoyed by crowds?
 Don’t be discouraged, there are several neat routes on the back sides of popular rock formations.